yuanbei/Nars-Wiki/Code-Map.md

 ./src/main/java/org/opennars - The main code package of the project

-./src/main/java/org/opennars/control - Includes code about the control mechanism (see 2.4 at the Wiki main page, https://github.com/opennars/opennars/wiki)
+./src/main/java/org/opennars/control - Includes code about the control mechanism (see 2.4 Control on the Wiki main page, https://github.com/opennars/opennars/wiki)

 ./src/main/java/org/opennars/control/DerivationContext.java - Not conceptually important, it just stores the selected premises and the stamp with the evidental base union of both of them.

 ./src/main/java/org/opennars/control/GeneralInferenceControl.java - Implements the main working cycle with concept task and belief selection, then applying RuleTable on task and belief, see https://github.com/opennars/opennars/wiki/Working-Cycle-and-Tasks-Management-in-OpenNARS )